 Moreover, artists have the possibility of joining the Younion (Gewerkschaft Kunst, Medien, Sport, freie Berufe), a trade union representing professional and social interests of self-employed and/or employed creative artists, journalists, art educators, art administrators, event organisers and related professions in the areas of art, the media, education and sports.

-In 2014, SMartAT (Société Mutuelle Pour Artists) was established in Austria.
+In 2014, Smart (Société Mutuelle Pour Artists) was established in Austria.
 This non-profit organisation was developed in Belgium 1998 and currently is also established in Germany, France, Italy, the Netherlands, Sweden, Spain and Hungary.
-SMart operates autonomously in accordance with the national framework conditions.
-SMartAT takes over administrative tasks for artists and creative workers with the aim of achieving improved framework conditions and minimising risks.
-SMartAT offers sustainable solutions for the supervision of projects and activities, artists’ involvement in social-security issues and permanent employment and the professionalisation of their work.
+Smart operates autonomously in accordance with the national framework conditions.
+Smart takes over administrative tasks for artists and creative workers with the aim of achieving improved framework conditions and minimising risks.
+Smart offers sustainable solutions for the supervision of projects and activities, artists’ involvement in social-security issues and permanent employment and the professionalisation of their work.